Carole Zabar – Founder

 Yaara is the coordinator of ReelAbilities North America based in NY.
 She graduated with a degree in Film & Television and Special Education Studies from Tel Aviv University in Israel.
 She spent several years in post-production, program localization, and film brand development for film festivals, interactive gaming, live events, TV networks and children’s programs.
 She also worked as the Travel Director and Tour Leader at a summer camp and travel program for children and teens with special needs based in Pennsylvania.

-Morgan Magid is from Princeton Junction, New Jersey and recently graduated from the University of Missouri with degrees in Documentary Journalism and Sociology.
-She has worked at Go2Films, an Israeli distribution company, for the past two years after interning in their Jerusalem office in 2016.
-She has also interned at Engel Entertainment, a production company in New York and The Aqaurian, an alt-weekly in New Jersey.
+Morgan Magid is from Princeton Junction, New Jersey and graduated from the University of Missouri with degrees in Documentary Journalism and Sociology.
+She worked at Go2Films, a film distribution company, from 2016-2020 managing special projects and assisting with festival coordinating.
+She has also interned at Engel Entertainment, a production company in New York and covered independent music at The Aquarian, an alt-weekly in New Jersey.

 Shiri Paamony-Eshel – Outreach Director